Summer celebrations meet closed beaches and warnings on US East Coast due to Hurricane Erin

 While forecasters remain confident that the center of the monster storm will stay far offshore, the outer edges are expected to bring high winds, large swells and life-threatening rip currents into Friday.
-But the biggest swells along the East Coast could come as early as Wednesday.
+Life-threatening surf and 100 mph (155 kph) winds will lash the East Coast, National Weather Service forecasters warned Wednesday.

 New York City closed its beaches to swimming on Wednesday and Thursday, and New York Gov. Kathy Hochul ordered three state beaches on Long Island to prohibit swimming through Thursday.
 Several New Jersey beaches also will be temporarily off-limits, while some towns in Delaware have cut off ocean access.